polkastreamstudios/pstr/README.md

 - Until official announcements are made, the PSTR token cannot be bought or traded on any platform, whether it be a centralized exchange (CEX), a decentralized exchange (DEX), or a launchpad.
 The official Polkastream social media channels are accessible at [polkastream.app](https://polkastream.app), and all announcements of investment and/or pre-sale opportunities will be made via those socials.
 Anyone claiming that you can purchase PSTR otherwise is an impersonator.
 Be careful and aware of potential scammers.

-- 100% of the PSTR token supply in the Company’s possession will always be stored in the most secure and effective air-gapped wallet currently available in the market.
+- 100% of the PSTR token supply in the company’s possession will always be stored in the most secure and effective air-gapped wallet currently available in the market.
 This should provide complete security and safety from hacks, as air-gapped wallets are never connected to the internet and, therefore, cannot be hacked digitally.

 # Questions?